 Avocado (Yes, This is a Favorite Choice!)

 For those of you that do not know the mighty avocado, it contains rich healthy fats and over 20 vitamins and minerals.
 Avocados add a nice creaminess and do not put much taste into smoothies.
-In fact, you really won’t know that you have avocado in your smoothie!
+You really won’t know that you have avocado in your smoothie!

 You can either purchase the avocados frozen (recommended cut into cubes) or fresh–your choice.
 Try this out!